-Do your circulation exercises as advised.
-When resting keep the leg elevated, ideally above the level of your heart while maintaining your hip precautions.
+Do your circulation exercises often.
+When resting keep the leg elevated, ideally above the level of your heart.
+Using some ice may help reduce the swelling around the knee, avoiding the wound directly.
+Always avoid direct skin contact.

 Why is my scar warm?